souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week1/README.md

 ## Day 5
 ### Optimization in synthesis
-if is priority logic(mux:-2:1).
-Bad coding will lead to a inferrd latch(incomplete if).In case statement(mux:-4:1) the variable in register type.
-In complete case also will lead to infarred latch. use default
+if(only one portion can be execute) is priority logic(mux:-2:1).
+Bad coding will lead to a inferrd latch(incomplete if).In case statement(execute one or more can be true)(mux:-4:1) the variable in register type.
+In complete case also will lead to infarred latch(o/p connedted to i/p). use default.